 The qualification is divided into three units, each of which is assessed separately:

-Candidates will be awarded a unit certificate for each unit passed.
-Once a candidate has successfully completes all three units (NGC1, GC2 and GC3), the overall qualification parchment will be issued.
+Once a candidate has successfully completes units NG1 and NG2 a qualification parchment certificate will be issued.

-For upcoming dates please click on the course calendar.
+For upcoming dates please click on the course calendar below.